 Put a layer of hardware cloth down.

 Cut some hardware cloth to the size of the interior dimensions, and carefully place it in the planter, on top of all the cinder blocks, making sure you pull the tube through.

-If you’re using a black steel planter box like I did, be careful not to scratch the metal!
+If you’re using a black steel planter box as I did, be careful not to scratch the metal!

 Put a layer of screen mesh down

 Next cut a piece of screen that’s about 6” bigger than the hardware cloth you just cut.
 Then place it on top of the hardware cloth.

 We ended up using some weatherproof duct tape to tape the mesh screen to the inside of the planter.
 The goal is for this screen to catch all the debris and leaves, so they won’t clog the pump, and duct tape gave us a complete seal around the perimeter.

 Just don’t forget to leave a little pouch open for the tube to stick through- you’ll be messing with the tube in a bit, so don’t tape it down…you’ll want some wiggle room.